survivejs/webpack-book/manuscript/output/02_library_output.md

 ## UMD

 [Universal Module Definition](https://github.com/umdjs/umd) (UMD) was developed to solve the problem of consuming the same code from different environments.
-Perhaps a little ironically it does not support the ES6 module definition, but it can be useful regardless.

 Just like for CommonJS, webpack implements two output variants: `umd` and `umd2`.
 To understand the idea better, let's see what happens when the options are used.

 ### `umd`